 Jumana Alshaikh, MD, went to medical school at the University of Dammam in Saudi Arabia and did her internship year at the University of Maryland.
 She is currently a neurology resident at the University of Chicago, and she is interested in pursuing a fellowship in movement disorders.
 Her research interests are in ethical issues related to neurodegenerative diseases, and in understanding the cross-cultural differences of approaching ethical issues between the west and the Middle East.
 Outside of work, she enjoys traveling and learning about other cultures.

-A native of Eagan, Minnesota, Maya Babu, MD, attended college at the University of Minnesota Twin Cities, receiving a BS in neuroscience and BA in psychology, both summa cum laude with highest distinction in 2005.
+A native of Eagan, Minnesota, Maya Babu, MD, MBA, attended college at the University of Minnesota Twin Cities, receiving a BS in neuroscience and BA in psychology, both summa cum laude with highest distinction in 2005.
 She attended Harvard Medical School and received an MD cum laude in 2010.
 She also attended Harvard Business School, where she received her MBA in 2010.
 She has completed a critical care enfolded fellowship (2016) neurosurgical residency at the Mayo Clinic in Rochester, Minnesota (2017), and Neurotrauma fellowship at Ryder Trauma Center/Jackson Memorial Hospital in Miami, Florida (2018).
 She served on the Board of Trustees of the American Medical Association from 2013 to 2017, served as Chair of the American College of Surgeons’ Resident and Associate Society from 2015 to 2016, served on the Board of Directors of the National Resident Matching Program from 2014 to 2017, and was named a Visiting Scholar by the American Board of Medical Specialties from 2015 to 2016.
+She currently serves on the Executive Committee of the Congress of Neurological Surgeons.
 In the fall of 2018, she will assume the position of Director of Adult Neurotrauma at the Massachusetts General Hospital and Assistant Professor at Harvard Medical School.
-She has been nominated to serve as an unaffiliated Neurotrauma consultant for the New England Patriots.
+She also serves as an unaffiliated Neurotrauma consultant for the New England Patriots.
 Her research interests include surgeon stewardship and environmental impact, professionalism in call coverage, brain death, and transparency in physician-industry relationships.

 Larry O. Bodden, MD, is a fifth year neurosurgery resident at the University of Wisconsin - Madison.
 His undergraduate work was at Bennington College, and he received his medical degree from the University of Vermont College of Medicine.
 He enters the fellowship with interests in surgical bioethics and the ethical implications of implantable neural interfaces.